GoogleChrome/web.dev/src/site/content/en/blog/storage-for-the-web/index.md

 the original articles that this is based on.
 Eiji wrote a helpful tool called [Browser Storage Abuser][storage-abuser] that was useful in validating current behavior.
 It allows you to store as much data as possible and see the storage limits on your browser.
+Thanks to Francois Beaufort who did the digging into Safari to figure out it's storage limits.

 The hero image is by Guillaume Bolduc on [Unsplash](https://unsplash.com/photos/uBe2mknURG4).